David Van Essen

 David C. Van Essen (born September 14, 1945) is an American neuroscientist specializing in neurobiology and studies the structure, function, development, connectivity and evolution of the cerebral cortex of humans and nonhuman relatives.
-After over two decades of teaching at the Washington University in St. Louis School of Medicine, he currently serves as an Alumni Endowed Professor of Neuroscience and maintains an active laboratory.
+After over two decades of teaching at the Washington University School of Medicine, he currently serves as an Alumni Endowed Professor of Neuroscience and maintains an active laboratory.
 Van Essen has held numerous positions, including Editor-in-Chief of the Journal of Neuroscience, Secretary of the Society for Neuroscience, and the President of the Society for Neuroscience from 2006 to 2007.
 Additionally, Van Essen has received numerous awards for his efforts in education and science, including the Krieg Cortical Discoverer Award from the Cajal Club in 2002, the Peter Raven Lifetime Achievement Award from St. Louis Academy of Science in 2007, and the Second Century Award in 2015 and the Distinguished Educator Award in 2017, both from Washington University School of Medicine.

 A key contributor to the understanding of the primate visual system, he created one of the most well-known maps of the visual pathway in the primate cortex with Dr. Daniel J. Felleman, based on anatomical tracing.
 This study laid the groundwork for understanding cortical systems in general as hierarchical circuits.

 Education

-Van Essen received his undergraduate degree in chemistry in 1967 from The California Institute of Technology, working on the leech nervous system with John Nichols.
+Van Essen received his undergraduate degree in chemistry in 1967 from California Institute of Technology, working on the leech nervous system with John Nichols.
 He received his doctoral degree in Neurobiology in 1971 from Harvard University and continued as a postdoctoral fellow at Harvard University under David H. Hubel and Torsten Wiesel where they studied the visual cortex of cats.
 This experience led Van Essen to study visual systems.
 Van Essen continued to pursue additional postdoctoral work at the University of Oslo and at University College London where he studied the visual cortex of monkeys and developed a "pencil and tracing paper" method to make 2D cortical flat maps.

 Research career

-Following his postdoctoral education, David Van Essen joined the faculty at The California Institute of Technology in 1976.
+Following his postdoctoral education, David Van Essen joined the faculty at California Institute of Technology in 1976.
 Following his time at Caltech, Van Essen then moved to Washington University in St. Louis in 1992, where he served as the Head of the Department of Anatomy and Neurobiology for two decades.
 Van Essen stepped down from this position in 2012.
 His earlier research included studies of simpler systems, including synapse elimination at the neuromuscular junction.
 Van Essen has hypothesized that tension along axons and dendrites accounts for many aspects of morphogenesis, including how and why the cortex gets its folds and how cortical folding abnormalities arise in brain disorders.